openshift/enhancements/enhancements/builds/entitlements.md

 No longer require (though still allow) manual manipulation of the BuildConfig to consume entitlements.

 No longer require (though still allow) manual injection of subscription credentials into a user's namespace.

+Help customers who just started with OpenShift.
+They can work with `oc` and some sample yaml files but are completely overwhelmed with the entitlement story.
+Especially if they are used only to satellite and expect things just to work when they subscribe.
+The RHCOS team has had to a lot of customer coaching in 4.x wrt entitlements.

 Wherever possible during the implementation, identify any openshift/builder image or build controller code hits that could be leveraged by tekton based image building, including OpenShift Build V2, to take the equivalent mounting of subscription